-Lake Eildon in Victoria; and Broken Hill and Bermagui in New South Wales We also have a field unit based in Italy in the Cinque Terre, Liguria.
 As a student, you have the opportunity to accompany senior researchers on fieldwork expeditions, to places including Antarctica and Africa.
 In addition, you can also take part in student exchange programs with other Universities across North America, UK and Europe.

-EARTH, ATMOSPHERE AND ENVIRONMENT APPLY YOUR PASSION FOR ALL SCIENCES CHEMISTRY OF THE FARTH The first chemists were geochemists.
+APPLY YOUR PASSION FOR ALL SCIENCES

+CHEMISTRY OF THE EARTH

+The first chemists were geochemists.
 Studying geochemistry will give you an understanding of the building blocks of our planet, from minerals to mountains and from our ever-changing environment to the formation of the solar system.

 Geochemistry has many applications in industry and scientific research.
 At EAE we study the chemistry of rocks, sediments, soils and waters so we can expand our understanding of our environment, how and when rocks or ores form, and processes to make use of geo-materials.

-BIOLOGY OF THE EARTH Combine your love of Biology with Earth Science to understand how life and planets develop together.
+BIOLOGY OF THE EARTH

+Combine your love of Biology with Earth Science to understand how life and planets develop together.
 The biology of the Earth embraces the investigation of all life (animals, plants, microorganisms) and its dynamic ecosystems, from the first record of fossils ~3.7 billion years ago to the present.

 By studying the Biology of the Earth, you'll examine how and why ecosystems move and change.
 You will search for signs of early life in the far reaches of the planet through fossil records, painting a vivid picture of ancient and unfamiliar worlds.
 You'll also learn how plants and microorganisms can restore damaged and contaminated environments and how life in extreme environments on Earth informs our ongoing search for biology elsewhere in our Solar System.

-PHYSICS OF THE EARTH Did you know that the Earth behaves as one big magnet?
+PHYSICS OF THE EARTH

+Did you know that the Earth behaves as one big magnet?

 Have you ever considered that the Earth's resources are a consequence of the interaction between the deep mantle interior of the Earth and the movement of thin plates that form the skin of the Earth?
 These same plate movements are responsible for many of the natural disasters that affect modern society.

-By studying the Physics of the Earth in EAE, you will be able to understand the world you live on and what lies below our feet.
+By studying the Physics of the Earth in the School of Earth, Atmosphere and Environment, you will be able to understand the world you live on and what lies below our feet.
 You can use your curiosity to become part of one of the great scientific challenges - how we manage our magnificent planet and its natural resources for future generations.

-GEOGRAPHY AND ENVIRONMENT Physical, chemical and biological processes have worked together to make the surface of our planet what it is today.
+GEOGRAPHY AND ENVIRONMENT

+Physical, chemical and biological processes have worked together to make the surface of our planet what it is today.
 But how do these landscapes form and how and why do they change?
 You can find out by studying Geographical Science.

 You'll learn about the processes that form characteristic climates, move water and influence water quality, impact soil fertility which affects how we grow food, restore forests after a fire and use advanced spatial mapping tools to identify these changes.

 You'll also discover how we can use this knowledge to understand human interactions with the land, water and atmosphere and how we can best manage Earth's precious resources.

-PHYSICS OF THE ATMOSPHERE Ever wondered why we can make accurate weather forecasts?
+PHYSICS OF THE ATMOSPHERE

+Ever wondered why we can make accurate weather forecasts?
 Do you want to know how a tornado works?
 What does the science really say about human-induced climate change?

 The answers lie in physics, and every day you are witnessing it in action in our atmosphere!
 By studying with EAE, you will be able to understand how the atmosphere works to make our weather and climate.
-You will learn the skills to do anything from weather forecasting, to untangling the intricacies of climate science for decision making in an era of humaninduced climate change.
+You will learn the skills to do anything from weather forecasting, to untangling the intricacies of climate science for decision making in an era of human-induced climate change.

+MASTERS